RobinSikkens/discord_bot/README.md

 Every command is passed a set of arguments.
 In order:
 - the `contents` of the message as a list of strings.
 Reconstructing is possible with `join()`.
 An `!echo` command would be `return ' '.join(contents)`.
-- the `message` being the original message, in addition to the contents this also contains information about the author, channel etc.
+- the `message`, being the original message, in addition to the contents this also contains information about the author, channel etc.
-- the `client` for some advanced functionality the client might be needed as such it is passed.
+- the `client`, for some advanced functionality the client might be needed as such it is passed.
-- the `sqlalchemy database session` information on how to use sqlalchemy can be found in the sqlalchemy documentation: (https://www.sqlalchemy.org/library.html#reference)
+- the `sqlalchemy database session`. information on how to use sqlalchemy can be found in the sqlalchemy documentation: (https://www.sqlalchemy.org/library.html#reference)

 Sometimes not all arguments are needed and if needed more arguments can be added as such it is safer to 'collect' all remaining arguments with `*_args` and `**_kwargs` the `_` denotes that the values arent actually used.